 She has proven not to be the same "Lona Croston," daughter of Dan and Alberta (Kennedy) Croston, who wed Marion Francis "Frank" Minard (also spelled "Miner") -- son of George Riley and Sarah Ann (Croston) Minard -- in Philippi on Oct.
 21, 1918.

-Daughter May "Belle" (or "Mabel") Hunter (1898-1922), also known as Mabel, was born in 1898 near Philippi.
+Daughter May Belle (or "Mabel") Hunter (1898-1922), was born in 1898 near Philippi.
 Whether her father was Charles Croston or William Alexander Hunter is not yet known, but she went by the maiden name of "Hunter.".

 At the age of 19, on Feb.
 10, 1917, Belle wed 21-year-old Homer Mayle June 23, (1896-1984), son of Chester and Lacy Ann Mayle.
 Rev. Alexander Mason performed the nuptials in Meriden, near Philippi.
 (In an interesting twist, May Belle's sister Jane married widower Columbus "Lafayette" Mayle, whose first wife was Homer's sister, Augusta Lurene (Mayle) Mayle.)